NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 <br><br>
 </details>

-# 3. Creating the Sub containers
+# 3. Creating the Sub Containers
 This section includes several combinations of docker files and compose files, these can be used to create different **Sub containers**.
 Make sure you have **first** created the ***Base Container*** as described in paragraph 2!

 In the folder ***Sub-Containers*** We store our sub containers in a separated folder, per service, currently there is only one:

 - Afx-X11-Forward-NET-Service
 This installs the .NET framework and the required libraries, and it will create a simple sample command-line application based on a template project.
 <br>

 ## 3.1 Creating the .NET Sub Container (afx-x11-forward-net-service)
 This will create a basic .NET Command-line application that will return, guess? ...Yes!; "Hello World".
 This program does not output the text on the X11 Windows in the host.
 It is meant to prove that the **Base Container** can be extended, and to show how it can be done.
 In addition it will  create a project, based on a template, and demonstrate how to use Visual Studio Code (VSC) to Debug and run the application on the Windows host. ***See paragraph 4*** for VSC instructions.